jonmayer/advent2020/README.md

 there is simply a better way to construct my object system.
 When I have time, I'll get back to this and see if I can still fix it.

+### 2020-12-12

+I'm all caught up!
+And then I went back and rewrote *Day 12* to see how difficult it would be to dispatch commands via function pointers and table lookup instead of a match statement.

+I learned that the type for a method pointer is similar to `fn(&mut Class, i32, i32) -> i32`.
+I used the `lazy_static` macro to initialize my HashMap of commands onto method pointers, and that felt a bit ugly but it works properly.
+Maybe Rust will add a better way to initialize maps in the future?

 ## See Also

 Some friends of mine have their own solutions on github, too: